imroc/req/README.md

 ## <a name="Features">Features</a>

 * Simple and chainable methods for client and request settings, rich syntax sugar, less code and more efficiency.
-* Automatically detect charset and decode it to utf-8.
+* Automatically detect charset and decode it to utf-8 by default.
 * Powerful debugging capabilities (logging, tracing, and even dump the requests and responses' content).
 * All settings can be changed dynamically, making it possible to debug in the production environment.
 * Easy to integrate with existing code, just replace the Transport of existing http.Client, then you can dump content as req to debug APIs.